informalsystems/vdd/blockchain/blockchain.md

 In [TMBC-HEADER-Fields], most of the fields are defined for abstract domains.
-Here we will specialize DomainVal and DomainCommit, and describe how **TODO:** commit and others
-are implemented in Tendermint.
+Here we will specialize DomainVal and DomainCommit, and describe how validators and commit are implemented in Tendermint consensus.

 *Remark:* We observed that in the existing documentation the term *validator* refers to both a data structure and a full node that